WalobwaD/React-Idle-Timer/README.md

   The events are explained line by line above them
   */
 function setup() {
-    //mousemove, when a user moves/hovers the mouse around the window this.addEventListener("mousemove", resetTimer, false);
+    //mousemove, fired at an element when a pointing device (usually a mouse) is moved while the cursor's hotspot is inside it. this.addEventListener("mousemove", resetTimer, false);

     //mousedown, when a user directs the mouser's pointer downwards